28 August 2019

 Results for the six months ended 30 June 2019

-- Strong operational performance in all our businesses
+- Solid operational performance in all our businesses

-- Interim dividend of 12.7 cents per share in line with dividend policy
+- Interim dividend of 12.7 US cents per share

 Six months ended 30 June 2018*

 * Re-presented due to the reclassification of an item from exceptional items and certain re-measurements to business performance as set out in note 6 to the interim condensed consolidated financial statements.

 “Petrofac has delivered good results that reflect solid operational performance across the business.

 “New order intake year to date has been impacted by recent challenges in Saudi Arabia and Iraq.
 Looking forward, the Group has a busy tendering pipeline with around US$13 billion of bid opportunities due for award in the second half of the year.

 “We remain committed to our strategy of delivering best-in-class execution for our clients and enhancing returns for our shareholders by reducing costs, driving digitalisation, increasing local content, improving cash conversion and divesting non-core assets.
 These ongoing initiatives will improve our competitiveness in core and growth markets, as well as best position the business for a return to growth in the medium-term.”